sandy2008/workshop/software/advent-of-calm-2025/docs/README.md

 ```

 > **Note: Unifying External Interfaces**
-> Both the `Customer` and `Admin` interact with the system via the appropriate API endpoints in the `Gateway` layer.
-By having the `Inventory REST Client` (within the Order Service) use the same `Inventory API` as the `Admin`, we centralize all inventory-related logic within the `Inventory UseCase`.
+> `Customer` (the person ordering) and `Admin` (inventory manager) interact with the system via the appropriate API endpoints in the `Gateway` layer.
+Furthermore, the `Inventory REST Client` within the `Order Service` uses the same `Inventory API` as the `Admin`, centralizing all inventory-related logic within the `Inventory Usecase`.

+> **What are "Ports"?**
+> Ports are the "contracts (interfaces) that the inner rules demand from the outside."
+Details about the DB or external APIs are hidden behind Ports.
+Usecases and Domain Services depend on Ports to define behavior only.
+The outside layer (Infra) implements these Ports, keeping the dependency direction pointing inward.

 ---